depthbomb/weathergoat/README.md

     - Globally by running `bun start mc create`
     - In specific guilds by running `bun start mc create <guild-id1> <guild-id2> ...`
 7. Start the bot with `bun start`

-### Legacy Commands

-WeatherGoat utilizes "legacy commands", commands that are executed by parsing message content, to handle _owner-only_ commands.
-These commands are primarily used for debug purposes.

-### Feature flags

-TODO

 ## Using the bot